 Wow, that was a lot.
 To look for all those issues in a systematic way, it is a good idea to use a code review checklist, that you can quickly go over to make sure you aren’t forgetting anything.
-I’ll write a complete and more detailed checklist for code reviews as part of the code review blog post series.
+You can find my complete and detailed checklist for code reviews as part of the code review blog post series.
 So, make sure to subscribe to my mailing list, and I send you an email as soon as it is up.

 Now, that you saw all those issues, you asked yourself, but which of those are the most valuable issues to look for?

 Which code review feedback is the most valuable?

 Let’s pack up a bit and let us imagine again how you actually start the code review.

 Probably once you open the review, you will look through all the files and start orientating yourself.
 Where and what has been changed?
 What parts of the code are affected?
 Where is the center of the change?